Afernandezc435/Afernandezc435/README.md

 ![Ana](https://user-images.githubusercontent.com/77282196/129428255-8286db9a-ee06-49e9-96aa-87a99ed43512.png)

-Hey Welcome👋🏻, I am Ana and here you can find software solutions (open source) that I have created according to my experience using JavaScript, TypeScript, ReactJS, and NodeJS. among many others
+Hey Welcome👋🏻, I am Ana and here you can find software solutions (open source) that I have created according to my experience using JavaScript, TypeScript, ReactJS, and NodeJS.

 ## About me 🤔
-- 🌱 I’m currently developing projects in...
-ReactJS, NodeJs and Typescript
+- 🌱 Currently I am studying...
+Golang

 :earth_americas: Lima - PE - Perú
 ## Tools I use